Webbopwork/qtools/README.md

 # QTools
-QTools, or QuickTools are a bunch of scripts I made to speed up processes for myself, any now also you!
+QTools is a collection of scripts to speed up your dev process.

-## Using
+## Usage
 To use a QTool with the `qtool` command set up, follow this format:
 ```
 qtool {COMMAND NAME(same as directory in the repo)} {ALL COMMAND ARGUMENTS YOU WISH TO USE}